SDC Services for Students

 - Special Parking

 SDC loans variable-speed tape recorders, assistive FM and infrared listening devices, and other equipment as available to individual students.
 A resource room in Shields Library provides adaptive computer hardware and software.
+Please see this page for more information on assistive listening devices.

 The University provides tutoring for students with disabilities to the same extent it is provided for all students.
 Small group tutoring, drop-in tutoring in math and science, and workshops on study skills are available through the Student Academic Success Center (SASC), 2205 Dutton Hall.
 The SDC ensures that students with disabilities have equal access to the tutoring that is available to all students.